 The mature butterflies are looking for two things when they enter a garden: nectar and host plants.
 Nectar is the food that adult butterflies require.
 Host plants are the places where the female butterfly will lay her eggs on the food that their caterpillars will require.
 Both are necessary to create a successful butterfly garden.

 Choose plants that flower at different times for continuous bloom from spring until fall.
 This will ensure that nectar sources are available throughout the growing season.
 Large groups of three or more of the same plants will be easier for butterflies to see than singly planted flowers.
 If you don’t have a large property, consider planting container gardens using groups of the butterfly’s preferred plant choices.

-The book, Spectacular Plant Combinations for the Perennial Garden, is filled with many examples of plant combinations that will attract butterflies and pollinators.
+The books, Spectacular Plant Combinations for the Perennial Garden and A Recipe for Continuous Bloom are filled with many examples of plant combinations that will attract butterflies and pollinators.
 All of these plants (and many more) can be purchased from Plant Paradise Country Gardens.
-View the catalog here.
+View the complete catalog here.